meetuparchive/http-cloud-function/README.md

 ## usage

-The following should promote you for the following values
+The following should prompt you for the following values

 ```bash
 $ porteurbars meetup/http-cloud-function